takubokudori/proxysettings/README.md

 $ source ~/proxy.sh
 ```

-Input proxy host, port, username, password
+Input your proxy host, port, username, password.

-No exported the settings if host is empty.
+No exported the settings if the host is empty.
-No credential if username is empty.
+No credential if the username is empty.

-Start when the tarminal starts.
+if you want to start this when the tarminal starts.

 ```
 $ echo "source ~/proxy.sh" >> ~/.bashrc
 ```

-Saved settings ( host, port, username ) to ~/.proxysettings
+Saved settings ( host, port, username ) to ~/.proxysettings.

-The password is URL encoded automatically if nkf exists.
+The password is URL encoded automatically.